Randomblock1/randomblock1.github.io/_posts/2022-09-08-quit-globalprotect-macos.md

 </dict>
 ```

+You'll also need to edit `/Library/LaunchDaemons/com.paloaltonetworks.gp.pangpsd.plist` and disable its RunAtLoad.

 You're done!
 The GlobalProtect app will no longer launch itself, and you can quit it without it relaunching itself.
 One thing to note is that GlobalProtect actually uses 2 services: PanGPA (the GUI app) and PanGPS (the backend service).
 If you want, you can disable PanGPS's RunAtLoad as well, but you'll have to start it with `launchctl load /Library/LaunchAgents/com.paloaltonetworks.gp.pangps.plist` every time you want to use GlobalProtect, since it will only start PanGPA.

 If you want to quit either service from the terminal, you can run `launchctl unload <PATH TO PLIST>`, otherwise you can just use Activity Monitor (make sure it's set to All Processes in the View menu).
 They're listed as "PanGPS" and "GlobalProtect".